viaaurea/vitte/readme.md

 use VA\Vitte\ViteNetteBridge;

 /**
- * Tento skript predgeneruje PHP cache pre Vite integraciu.
+ * This script pre-generates a cache file for Vite integration.
- * Umoznuje marginalne zrychlenie v produkcnom prostredi, pretoze nie je nutne parsovat JSON manifest.
+ * Improves performance by including a PHP file instead of parsing the JSON manifest.
+Useful in production environments.
  */
 (function () {
     $root = __DIR__ . '/../';